hapax/hapax.github.io/assets/teaching.md

 and go on small, unambitious walks instead of hikes.
 But what if a whole sector of the economy depends on advanced hiking skills?
-What if we need wayfarers, explorers and hunters to function effectively?
+What if we need wayfarers, explorers and hunters, to help meet the needs of society as a whole?
-If we lower our sights, society as a whole could lose out.
+If we lower our sights, everyone loses.

 Perhaps, then, we should restrict hiking classes to those who naturally enjoy walking and don't mind the drudgery.